s6577t/blobject/README.markdown

 all of the above initialisation methods can be used in this way too.

-### object graph can be as complex as necessary
+### Object graphs can be as complex as necessary
   b = blobject
   b.very.deep.nesting.of.objects = 2

 The intermediary blobjects are created automagically

-### check for the existence of a member
+### Check for the existence of a member
 	b = blobject
 	b.name = 'Rick'
 	b.url?